sookinoby/sentiment-analysis2/README.md

 model_prefix_3 = 'model4/chkpt'
 checkpoint = mx.callback.do_checkpoint(model_prefix_3)

 #Loading the module API.
-Previously MXNet used feedforward (deprecated)
+Previously MXNet used feed forward (deprecated)
 model_3 =  mx.mod.Module(
     context = mx.gpu(0),     # use GPU 0 for training; if you don't have a gpu use mx.cpu() symbol = convnet_word2vec,